Meadowdale Beach Park and Estuary Restoration Project

 Meadowdale Beach Park and Estuary Restoration Project: Construction and park closure June 15, 2021 through fall 2021

-Construction and limited park access for the Meadowdale Beach Park and Estuary Restoration Project will begin on Tuesday, June 15, 2021 and will continue through the fall.
+Construction and limited park access for the Meadowdale Beach Park and Estuary Restoration Project began on Tuesday, June 15, 2021 and will continue through the fall.
 The project is estimated to be fully completed in the spring of 2022.
 This project will restore a historic (pre-railroad) 1.3-acre estuary that will provide essential rearing habitat for ESA-listed Chinook (threatened), Chum, and Coho salmon as well as Cutthroat trout; and restore nearshore processes key to Puget Sound recovery.

 Park closure information:

-- If construction is suspended during extended periods of unsuitable weather or other conditions, temporary public access may be provided.
+- If construction is suspended during extended periods of unsuitable weather or other conditions, temporary public beach access may be provided.

 Construction Timeline (Tentative): June 15, 2021 to spring 2022